developerdwivedi/React-blog-App/README.md

 ![login](./public/login.png)

-You can access posts without logging in, but you need to log in or create an account to create your own posts.
+You can access posts without logging in, but you need to log in or create an account to create your posts.
 If you would like to try out the feature, you can use the following user credentials:

 testUser@mail.com
 123456